flix/book/src/interoperability.md

 - [Reading and writing fields on objects](./reading-and-writing-fields.md)
 - [Anonymous extension of classes and interfaces](./extending-classes-and-interfaces.md)

-Thus Flix programs have access to the entire Java Class Library and to the Java ecosystem.
+Thus Flix programs can reuse Java Class Library and have access to the Java ecosystem.

 Flix and Java share the same base types, in particular: